RightsDocketRightsDocket

 Entertainment lawyers need a provenance workflow because AI-assisted registrations turn on evidentiary quality, scope of claim, and separability, not just drafting speed.
 The hard part is building a defensible record of what the human authored and what the tool generated.

-Generic contract or research tools can help explain doctrine, but they do not create the project-specific chain of facts a filing team needs when a client arrives with mixed human and AI contributions.
+Generic contract or research tools can explain doctrine, but they do not create the project-specific chain of facts a filing team needs when a client arrives with mixed human and AI contributions.

 The registration problem is documentation, not drafting